 The District does not have any residential development.
-Please see the 2014 audit, attached hereto as Exhibit A, for a summary of commercial development.
-It should be noted that since the end of 2014, additional commercial development has been initiated within the boundaries of the District and continues, including a CarMax facility.
+Please see the 2015 audit, attached hereto as Exhibit A, for a summary of commercial development.

 G. A summary of all fees, charges and assessments imposed by the District:

 There are currently no fees, charges or assessments imposed by the District.